athertahir/deep-learning-time-series-forecasting/chapter_23/Lab20.md

 return dataframe.values

 ```
-We can call this function to load theXandyfiles for a given train or test set group, given
+We can call this function to load the `X` and `y` files for a given train or test set group, given
 the similarity in directory layout and filenames.
 Theloaddatasetgroup()function below

-will load both of these files for a group and return theXandyelements as
+will load both of these files for a group and return the `X` and `y` elements as
 NumPy arrays.

-This function can then be used to load theXandyelements for both the
+This function can then be used to load the `X` and `y` elements for both the
 train and test groups.

 # load a dataset group, such as train or test